This post may contain affiliate links. Please read our disclosure policy.

 - In a large pot, boil water with salt and cook your pappardelle until al dente.

-- Move your Lamb Ragu over to a skillet and finish it off with fresh cracked pepper, pecorino, creme fraîche and basil.
-Add your al dente pappardelle with a little pasta water and continue to simmer with the sauce until the pasta is ready so it soaks up all those flavors!
-Top with a drizzle of olive oil if you'd like and that is it!
+- Move your Lamb Ragu over to a skillet and finish it off with fresh cracked pepper, crème fraîche and basil.
+Add your al dente pappardelle with a little pasta water and continue to simmer with the sauce until the pasta is ready, this way it soaks up all those flavors!
+Top with a drizzle of olive oil and fresh basil leaves.
+Enjoy!

 Nutrition